Ckef/groufix-old/README.md

 To compile Groufix, you need the standard headers for your platform and OpenGL.
 These headers should come with the appropriate GPU drivers.
 When developing for OGL ES, the library should be built specifically for it, `GFX_GLES` should be defined by the compiler to compile the correct extension loading mechanism (in most cases this is done automatically through the build target).

 Groufix will compile certain functions using SSE instructions.
 To disable this feature `GFX_NO_SSE` should be defined by the compiler to compile using ordinary instructions instead of SSE ones.
+Alternatively, if the makefile is used to compile Groufix, the flag `SSE=NO` can be passed along with the make command to disable SSE instructions.

 ## Usage